NikhilDhiman/Spark-Batch-ETL/README.md

 3. Date dimension - This is another very important dimension which is almost always present where data such as transactional data is being dealt with.
 This dimension includes fields such as the full date and time timestamp, year, month, day, hour as well as the weekday for a transaction.
 This all can help in analysing the transaction behaviour with respect to the time at which the transaction took place and also how the transaction activity varies between weekdays and weekends.

  4. Card type dimension - This dimension has the information about the particular card type with which a particular transaction took place.
 This can help in performing analysis on how the number of transactions varies with respect to each different card type.

- 5.Transaction fact - This is the actual fact table for the data set which contains all of the numerical data such as the currency of the transaction, service, transaction amount, message code and text as well as weather info such as description, weather id etc.
+ 5. Transaction fact - This is the actual fact table for the data set which contains all of the numerical data such as the currency of the transaction, service, transaction amount, message code and text as well as weather info such as description, weather id etc.

  ![04ccb28b-37a3-4c38-ac7a-1cd556327670-Dimension Model](https://user-images.githubusercontent.com/30123312/147868891-138d700c-d63b-4d9b-8257-fb63ba1e3b49.jpg)

+#Environment Used:
+1. Hadoop version : 2.10.1
+2. Java Version: 1.8.0
+3. Eclipse Version: 2019-12(4.14.0)
+4. Spark Version: 2.4.7
+5. Scala Version: 2.11.0
+6. Sqoop Version: 1.4.7